yamcs/yamcs/docs/server-manual/processors/processor-configuration.rst

 These options are defined under the config -> alarm.

 parameterCheck (boolean)
     If set to true, the parameters will be checked against the Mission Database defined limits.
 The users will receive the limit information as part of the parameter status.
 For example Yamcs Studio displays these parameters with a red or yellow border, depending on the severity of the limit.
-If set to false the limits will be ignored and all parameters will have the status unmonitored (equivalnet with having no limit defined in the Mission Database).
+If set to false the limits will be ignored and all parameters will have the status unmonitored (equivalent with having no limit defined in the Mission Database).

 parameterServer (string)
     Can be enabled or disabled.
 If enabled, an alarm server managing the alarm status of parameters will be started as part of the processor.
 This option requires the parameterCheck to be enabled.
 If disabled but the parameterCheck set to true, the parameters will still have their out of limit status associated but there will be no alarms generated.

 eventServer (string)
     Can be enabled or disabled.
 If enabled, an alarm server managing the alarm status of events will be started as part of the processor.
 This works similarly with the alarms for parameters - the severity of the event is used to derive the severity of the alarm.
 However because the events do not have a definition similar with the parameters in the Mission Database, the event source/type is used as a key for the alarm.
-That means that if a second event with the same source,type is being received as one that has already triggered an alarm, it is considered another occurence of the same alarm.
+That means that if a second event with the same source,type is being received as one that has already triggered an alarm, it is considered another occurrence of the same alarm.

 eventAlarmMinViolations (integer)
-    The number of occurences of a specific event (identified by its source and type) required to raise an alarm.
+    The number of occurrences of a specific event (identified by its source and type) required to raise an alarm.
 By default it is 1.
 Note that the parameters do not have this setting because it is part of the Mission Database definition.

 Parameter Cache options